 To read more about this RV Short Stop click here.

-Photos: (Click on photos to enlarge) From top: Covered bridge on the Clear Fork Branch of the Mohican River and montage of trails within the park.
+Photos from top: Covered bridge on the Clear Fork Branch of the Mohican River and (middle) montage of trails within the park.
 (Courtesy of Mohican State Park.
 Bottom: (from left) Sherian Shriver, Jimmy Smith and Lee Shriver enter the Ohio Memorial Shrine (Julianne G. Crane).